-2017: Effective January 1, 2017, all wages will be increased by two and 1⁄4 percent (2.25%).
-The parties agree that this amount includes a one percent (1%) July 1, 2017 increase that was referenced in an LOU between the City and the Union signed by the parties on May 23, 2014.
-In addition, employees who are bargaining unit members actively employed as of the date of union ratification of this Agreement shall receive a one-time lump sum payment of five hundred dollars (\$500.00).
+Effective April 3, 2017, the wage rate will be increased by two and one-quarter percent (2.25%).
+In addition, as of April 3, 2017, employees who are bargaining unit members actively employed on the date of ratification of the Agreement shall receive a one-time lump sum payment of five hundred dollars (\$500).